Restoration Shaman Torghast Guide and Best Anima Powers — Shadowlands 9.2

 - Chains of Devastation

 Deeptremor Stone is a great burst damage boost and makes some of the harder Torghast fights much easier.
 It also allows your permanent Earthquake Earth Elemental to be available with just two Deadened Earth common Anima Powers!
+It stacks with Deeptremor Stone and the earthquake effect can be made stronger by Bottle of Swirling Maelstrom.

 Stable Phantasma Lure is a specialized Torghast Legendary that increases your Phantasma gains when used.
 While this does not increase your damage or survivability directly, it allows you to buy more (or better) Anima Powers throughout your run, and these are your biggest power source while in Torghast, especially towards the end of a run.